c4spar/deno-cliffy/packages/command/README.md

 Option --email must be a valid email but got: my @email.de
 ```

-The second method to declare a custom type is using a class:
+This example shows you how to use a class as type handler.

 ```typescript
 #!/usr/bin/env -S deno run